Make Smart Cloud Storage Decisions for your Data

 This is the hallmark of a smart storage solution.
 SoftNAS provides support for iSCSI, CIFS/SMB, and NFS protocols (including older versions), ensuring that in most cases, the application will be able to use SoftNAS hosted storage natively.
 Because it is based on Linux, it also provides native support for FTP and SFTP file transfer protocols.
 All of this ensures that little to no effort will be required to connect legacy workloads and applications to AWS or Azure cloud storage.

 One of the key reasons to move to the cloud, scalability significantly impacts performance.
 If going through a third party such as a SaaS, this scalability might be hampered by price.
 In other words, the more storage you use or need, the more you will need to spend.

 Due to the challenges of higher memory and CPU requirements for larger deployments, storage is one area in which it is not always cheaper to ‘buy in bulk’.
 Nor is it always efficient to store everything in one central storage location, considering the challenges of latency between the repository and satellite locations.
-It may be cheaper and more efficient to determine usage locally, and design smaller cloud repositories in different regions to support these users.
+It may be cheaper and more efficient to determine usage locally and design smaller cloud repositories in different regions to support these users.

-Whatever solution is best for you, Buurst’s SoftNAS is built to scale, able to support petabytes of data, while keeping costs down, as the price of the license does not change based on the amount of storage you require.
-A single SoftNAS instance can support up to 16 petabytes of storage, and can communicate across regions.
+Whatever solution is best for you, Buurst’s SoftNAS is built to scale, and able to support petabytes of data, while keeping costs down, as the price of the license does not change based on the amount of storage you require.
+A single SoftNAS instance can support up to 16 petabytes of storage and can communicate across regions.
 It can even be deployed for high availability across regions, to ensure additional redundancy.
 Any number of SoftNAS VMs can be deployed across a given organization, to serve regional requirements.
 No matter the storage solution you deploy, this flexibility and scalability must be present for it to be considered “smart” storage.